AnonymouSubmissionDev/KAGLM/README.md

 ## dataset
 The three categories of datasets involved in the paper can be accessed via cloud storage, with detailed descriptions provided in the Appendix.
 Specifically:

-1.
-​​CZ CELLxGENE Discover Dataset​​ and ​​Multiple Sclerosis (MS) and hPancreas Dataset​​ are publicly available datasets.
+1.​​CZ CELLxGENE Discover Dataset​​ and ​​Multiple Sclerosis (MS) and hPancreas Dataset​​ are publicly available datasets.

-2.
-​​Celler75​​ is proprietary data from our experimental team.
+2.​​Celler75​​ is proprietary data from our experimental team.

 Test data for all datasets can be accessed via the provided links below.